ryguy2k4/hops-research/Readme.md

 # Protostellar Outflows Shed Light on the Dominant Close Companion Star Formation Pathways

+## Overview
+During my sophomore and junior year at the University of Illinois Urbana-Champaign, I worked with Professor Leslie Looney to continue the work of a former graduate student researching the formation of multiple-star systems using data from the ALMA radio telescope array.
+I used tools such as CASA, CARTA, and Python (scipy) to measure protostellar outflow features in the data and then compare the measurements to different possible simulated scenarios using statistical tests.
+I used Matplotlib, astropy, and APLpy to map 3D spectral cubes into 2D moment maps to better visualize the data and present the results.
+I independently drafted a paper describing the observations, methods, and results, and posit that disk fragmentation is the dominant formation pathway for close-companion protostellar systems.
+Along the way, I communicated with collaborating authors who provided comments and critiques before submission to the Astrophysical Journal, peer review, and publication.

 ## Authors
 Ryan Sponzilli<sup>1</sup>, Leslie W. Looney<sup>1</sup>, John J. Tobin<sup>2</sup>, Frankie J. Encalada<sup>1</sup>, Austen Fourkas<sup>1</sup>, Hector Arce<sup>3</sup>, Erin Cox<sup>4,5</sup>, James Di Francesco<sup>6,7</sup>, Nicole Karnath<sup>8</sup>, Zhi-Yun Li<sup>9</sup>, Nadia Murillo<sup>10</sup>, Stella Offner<sup>11</sup>, Sarah Sadavoy<sup>12</sup>, Rajeeb Sharma<sup>13</sup>